TechnionAVFormula/Hardware_Algo/Power/LVS and SDC.md

     - The TS voltage must drop to below 60V DC and 25V ACRMS in less then 5 seconds.
     - All accumulator current ﬂow must stop immediately.
 - AIRs opening can be delayed in maximum of 250ms (can be used to reduce the current before opening), but  <!-- one more condition to understand --> (EV6.1.5).
-- If the shutdown circuit is opened by the AMS or the IMD, it has to be latched open by a non-programmable logic that can only be manually reset by a person at the vehicle who is not the driver (EV6.1.6).
+- If the SDC is opened by the AMS, IMD,RES or the EBS, it has to be latched open by a non-programmable logic that can only be manually reset by a person at the vehicle who is not the driver (EV6.1.6, DV1.5.2).
 - Fail, power loss or disconnecting of any circuit which is a part of the SDC must result in SDC opened (EV6.1.7).

 ### SDC Components